dhthwy/r/README.md

 # r

+"Be kind.
+Get kind.

+Be a jerk.
+Get jerk.

+You chose the #2 option.
+Claimed all these excuses.
+Turned out - all lies.

+Not the same anymore..
+Riiiiight.
+That doesn't fly when you do the same ol shit.
+"

+---

 "Fuck people up as you did, expect to get some in return.
 It's no different than hitting someone, especially after warnings to stop."

 https://www.youtube.com/shorts/Y32mSV9Nam4